Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/pseudocode.md

 ## Bust || 21
 - [x] work out the bust? and twentyone? methods so that we can wire up the hit method.

-## Aces
-first need to think about the aces array as it currently stands, since there is only one ace for each suit it doesn't make sense to have two values inside of the ace to specify 1, 11.

-if we simplify the function, what we are looking for is to assign the default value of any ace to 11 unless the player will bust.
-If the player will bust the the value for ace is 1.

-during the deal, we return the value from a valid_cards array via the select method. the card value is actually sampled from that array that we assign to the valid_cards variable.

 - [x] if we inspect the card's value and find that it begins with an 'A' then we know it is an ace.
 - [x] if it is an ace, we need to inspect the current total of the player's hand (maybe we already pass that in during the deal) and if the ace(11) will make the player bust, then we re-assign the value of that ace to 1. (needs testing to ensure re-assignment will work since we later pass the value back when we delete it from the original deck)